Fantastic artwork surrounds us.

 This painting is often parodied and reimagined for pop culture.
 The most famous rendition is Gottfried Helnwein’s 1984 poster, Boulevard of Broken Dreams, which replaces the original patrons with Hollywood’s dearly departed stars of the 1950s – Humphry Bogart, Marylin Monroe, Elvis Presley, and James Dean.

-Nighthawks has been featured and parodied in a variety of media.
+Nighthawks has been featured and parodied in various media.
 Poems and short stories have been written about the patrons, and it’s been featured in television shows from the Simpsons and That 70’s Show to CSI.

 Nighthawks is currently on display at the Art Institute of Chicago.

-No 5 was chosen for this list because it is one of the most expensive paintings sold.
+We chose No 5 for this list because it is one of the most expensive paintings sold.
 In 2006, it sold for 140 million and was the top-grossing painting at the time (and is still in the top 10!).
 Number 11, Blue Poles, is almost equally as famous.

 No 5 is currently in a private collection.